hl2guide/better-mpv-config/README.md

     - GPU: NVidia GeForce GTX 1060 6GB (Gigabyte)
     - OS: Windows 10 Pro 22H2

+## Upcoming

+Version 1.3 may be ready before the end of December.

+It is slated to include useful fixes, better defaults and some cleanup.

 ## What's New

 _Version 1.2.1 (Sept 27, 2023)_